Open-Technology-Foundation/md2ansi/README.md

 - Set executable permissions on all scripts
 - Create symbolic links in `/usr/local/bin` for `md2ansi` and `md` commands
 - Install bash completion support (if available)
+- Generate and install man page (if prerequisites are met)

 ### Method 2: Manual Installation